This Day In Writing History

 "To say that I am disappointed is an understatement.
 I had assumed that I could expect total confidentiality from Russells, a reputable professional firm, and I feel very angry that my trust turned out to be misplaced."

 Rowling explained the reason for her pseudonym by saying, "It has been wonderful to publish without hype or expectation and pure pleasure to get feedback under a different name."

 After Rowling was revealed as the real author of The Cuckoo's Calling, sales of the novel on Amazon jumped 4000%.
-She has already written a sequel, scheduled for publication next year, and plans more adventures for her protagonist, down-on-his-luck gumshoe Cormoran Strike.
+She decided to continue the Cormoran Strike series, and the second novel was published last month.

 The Harry Potter novels have sold over four hundred million copies combined.
 The book, movie, and merchandising royalties have made J.K.
 Rowling, once a broke single mother on welfare, the 12th richest woman in the UK.

 Her new found wealth enabled her do a lot of philanthropic work, including raising money to combat poverty, helping single mothers, raising money to benefit multiple sclerosis research, (her mother died of the disease) and helping other causes.

 On the day after Christmas, 2001, Rowling married her second husband, Neil Michael Murray, an anesthetist.
 She bore him two children, a son and a daughter.
 They live on an estate in Perth and Kinross, Scotland.
 They also own homes in Edinburgh and Kensington, West London.

 Quote Of The Day